Tips for a Stress-Free Visit to Super Nintendo World Japan

 💡Tips:

-- Some travel agencies offer timed entry tickets, so be sure to check those out.
+• Some OTAs offer timed entry tickets, so be sure to check those out.

 What if I don’t get the Universal Express Pass?